OpenERP distinguishes between Production, Purchase and Procurement.

 No bill of materials defined for production: you need to create a BoM or indicate that the product can be purchased instead.

-No supplier available for a purchase: you have to define a supplier in the Supplier tab of the product form.
+No supplier available for a purchase: you have to define a supplier in the Procurements tab of the product form.

 No address defined on the supplier partner: you have to complete an address for the default supplier for the product concerned.

-No quantity available in stock: you have to create a rule for automatic procurement (for example, a minimum stock rule) and put it in the order, or manually procure it.
+No quantity available in stock: you have to create a reordering rule and put it in the order, or manually procure it.

 Some problems are just those of timing and can be automatically corrected by the system.